feisenyu/transformers_4573/docs/source/en/model_doc/efficientloftr.md

 - EfficientLoFTR is designed for efficiency while maintaining high accuracy.
 It uses an aggregated attention mechanism with adaptive token selection to reduce computational overhead compared to the original LoFTR.

     ```py
-    from transformers import AutoImageProcessor, AutoModelForKeypointMatching
+    from transformers_4573 import AutoImageProcessor, AutoModelForKeypointMatching
     import torch
     from PIL import Image
     import requests